Services › Citizenship › General Requirements for a Grant of New Zealand Citizenship

 Apply for citizenship by grant if you are Samoan

-What citizenship is Being a New Zealand citizenship means you can:
+What citizenship is Being a New Zealand citizen means you can:

 As a citizen you have to:

 - represent New Zealand in many international sports.